jpschewe/fll-sw/scoring/docs/InstructionsForRunningTheSoftware.md

   1. If you'd like to change some of the information about the tournaments you can [edit the tournament list](http://localhost:9080/fll-sw/admin/tournaments.jsp).
   1. Set the current tournament on the [admin index](http://localhost:9080/fll-sw/admin/index.jsp)
   1. At this point you can just use this computer, or you can download the database file from the admin page and import that into another computer at the tournament from the setup page.
 In Minnesota we typically have one person create the database that contains the data for all regional tournaments and then that database is distributed to all of the regional tournaments.

-## Loading from a saved database

-If you, or someone else, setup the database previously you can then load that database onto the server.
-To do that visit http://localhost:9080/fll-sw/setup and then use the last box on the page to specify a database to load.
-If you connect from the server you don't need to know the username and password.

 ## Things to bring to the tournament